ibm-watson-data-lab/seti_at_ibm/README.md

   * two raw data files, called a `compamp` or `archive-compamp`
   * preliminary analysis of the signal, stored as a row in the `SignalDB` table

-On each ATA telescope, there are two antenna -- one for the horizontal and vertical polarization components of the radio signal.
+On each ATA telescope, the horizontal and vertical polarization components of the radio signal are measured separately.
-The raw, time-series signals from the entire ATA array are digitized and combined into a single data file for each polarization.
+For each polarization, the raw, time-series signals from the entire ATA array are digitized and combined into a single data file.
 Additionally, the time-series data have been bandpass filtered, meaning the frequencies observed in the data only cover a small range, called the bandwidth.
-The bandwidth may be recovered from information found in the header of the raw data file.
+The exact frequency range may be recovered from information found in the header of the raw data file.
 (The `ibmseti` python package will calculate this for you, along with reading the data file and providing the necessary signal processing to get you started.)